markmoxon/elite-source-code-nes/README.md

 This repository contains the source code for two different variants of NES Elite:

-* The NTSC version from Ian Bell's personal website
+* The NTSC variant from Ian Bell's personal website

-* The Imagineer PAL release, which is the only official release of NES Elite
+* The Imagineer PAL variant, which is the only official release of NES Elite

-By default the build process builds the NTSC release, but you can build a specified variant using the `variant=` build parameter.
+By default the build process builds the NTSC variant, but you can build a specified variant using the `variant=` build parameter.

 ### Building the NTSC variant